Tokashiki, Okinawa: Transportation

-Tokashiki Island is connected to Tomari Port in Naha by ferry.
+Tokashiki port is connected to Naha by ferry.
+But the small Mitshushima ferry also connect the Aharen port to Zamami and Aka.

 Economy

 Agriculture

 Tokashiki is home to small-scale farming.
 A small amount of vegetables are produced in the village.

 Tourism

 The village of Tokashiki is part of Okinawa Kaigan Quasi-National Park and is blessed with a remarkable number of spots of scenic beauty.
 Due to this, the village has promoted tourism as a primary industry since the reversion of Okinawa Prefecture to Japan in 1972.
 Numerous tourist facilities such as hotels, esplanades, and viewing towers have been built across Tokashiki Island.